nicholasstano/guided-module-one-project-assessment-nyc-web-062419/README.md

 ============
 Running Terminal from within project directory:

+Type
+$ bundle install
-Type "bundle install" to install the required gems.
+to install the required gems.

+Type
+$ rake db:migrate
-Type "rake db:migrate" to generate the necessary tables.
+to generate the necessary tables.

+Type
+$ rake console
-Type "rake console", then type the following three commands to populate the database: create_current_bond_actors create_current_bond_cars create_current_bond_movies
+then type the following three commands to populate the database:
+$ create_current_bond_actors
+$ create_current_bond_cars
+$ create_current_bond_movies

-(It is imperative to type the commands in this order)
+It is importanrt to type the commands in this order.

 USAGE
 =====
 Running Terminal from within the project directory:

+Type
+$ ruby bin/run.rb
-Type "ruby bin/run.rb" to open the program.
+to open the program.
 A Welcome message and menu will appear.

 Press the necessary keys to navigate the application.